fmelipin/Stealth-Shellcode-Runner/README.md

 ## 🧩 Step 1: Build the PowerShell Loader

-- The C# loader patches AMSI via `.NET Reflection`, downloads a remote PowerShell payload, and executes it in memory using `Runspace`.
+- The C# loader (Loader.cs) patches AMSI via `.NET Reflection`, downloads a remote PowerShell payload, and executes it in memory using `Runspace`.
 - Uses base64 string obfuscation for script names like `shell.ps1`.

 📌 **Note:** You may need to reference: